Home / Research Publications

 Regional companion to the national meta-analysis, documenting how Midwest and Great Lakes communities face compounded displacement risk.
 The Rural Amplification Effect — multiplicative compounding of readiness barriers across device ownership, broadband, training proximity, and philanthropic funding — hits hardest here.
 Same exposure, fewer resources.

-Workforce Readiness State Analysis South Dakota Rural Communities
+Workforce Readiness Regional Analysis South Dakota Tribal Communities

 | v3.0